AWikia/Level/README.md

 Level is a font first invented for the xtreme drawboard based on System.
 Now available as a true type font for use in the web.

 ## Features
-- 6093 different glyphs (Of which 4206 are in BMP, 1630 in SMP, 69 are Component and 159 are SLS) , supporting over 148 Languages plus Japanese (Extremely Limited Kanji Support), which consist of:
+- 6220 different glyphs (Of which 4256 are in BMP, 1656 in SMP, 74 are Component, 159 are SLS and 45 are Skin Tone Emoji) , supporting over 148 Languages plus Japanese (Extremely Limited Kanji Support), which consist of:
   - Basic Latin
   - Latin 1
   - Extended Latin A